Last updated on June 15th, 2017 at 01:20 pm

 Our stay at the homestay was very blissful.
 We returned back to our normal lives after an amazingly satisfying experience.
 If you are visiting Chikmagalur, I would highly recommend Nesting grounds homestay.
 This homestay is also a great place to organize corporate outings for teams.

 Have you been to this homestay?
 I would to know about your experiences in the comments!
 Cheers!
+If you are planning to visit Chikmagalur, you can have a look at my recommendations for Places to visit in Chikmagalur

 This post is part of an attempt to capture lovely & offbeat stays in India where I have personally stayed.
 Explore my picks by visiting the Offbeat Stays section.